 Mathematicians have proposed many and diverse methods for finding different possible knight routes.
-One of the first to do so was mathematician and chess player Heinrich Christian von-Warnsdorf, in the 19th century.
-According to his method, in each move the knight should move to the square that requires the least number of possible squares to advance to.
+One of the first to do so was the mathematician and chess player Heinrich Christian von-Warnsdorf, in the 19th century.
+According to his method, in each move, the knight should advance to the square that requires the least number of possible squares to advance to.

 One of the possible solutions for the ‘Knight’s tour’ puzzle | Source: Tobias Pfanner, Wikipedia, common knowledge,